Rise of the Guardians: Release

 Rise of the Guardians was previously scheduled to be released on November 4, 2011, however, Puss in Boots took over its release date, pushing the film to November 21, 2012.
 The film had its premiere on October 10, 2012, at The Mill Valley Film Festival in Mill Valley, California, followed by the international premiere at The International Rome Film Festival on November 13, 2012.
 Under distribution by Paramount Pictures, the film was released on November 21, 2012, in American theaters.
 Digitally re-mastered into IMAX 3D, it was shown in limited international and domestic IMAX theaters.
 It was the second film released in the firm Barco's Auro 11.1 3D audio format, after Red Tails.
 The film was also shown in Dolby Atmos, a surround sound technology introduced in 2012.

-Rise of the Guardians was the last DreamWorks Animation film to be distributed by Paramount Pictures through their 2006 output deal.
-Starting with The Croods in 2013, 20th Century Fox would distribute films from DreamWorks Animation until Captain Underpants: The First Epic Movie in 2017.
+Rise of the Guardians was the last DreamWorks Animation film to be distributed by Paramount Pictures.
+Starting with The Croods and ending with Captain Underpants: The First Epic Movie, all DreamWorks Animation films would be distributed by 20th Century Fox.

 Home media

 Rise of the Guardians was released on Blu-ray (2D and 3D) and DVD on March 12, 2013.

 That was the last DreamWorks Animation home media release to be distributed by Paramount Home Entertainment, since 20th Century Fox announced its distribution agreement with DreamWorks Animation a few months before the theatrical release.
 The film was more successful at home media sales than at the box office, having at the end of the second quarter of 2013 "the highest box office to DVD conversion ratio among major releases."
 In the first quarter of 2013, it sold 3.2 million home entertainment units worldwide, and in the second quarter 0.9 million units, for a total of 4.1 million units.

 It was re-released on DVD on November 5, 2013, and comes with a wind-up marching elf toy.
 As of October 2014, 5.8 million home entertainment units were sold worldwide.
 In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox.
-The rights were moved to Universal Pictures in 2018 after the buyout of DreamWorks Animation by Comcast/NBCUniversal in 2016.
+The rights were moved to Universal Pictures in 2018 after the buyout of DreamWorks Animation by Comcast (through NBCUniversal) in 2016.
 It was re-released on DVD and Blu-ray on June 5, 2018, by Universal Pictures Home Entertainment.